 Exeter University combines teaching excellence and a higher level of the student.
 They are a member of Russell Group of major research-intensive universities.

 - Applications Deadline: 26th February 2019

-- Course Level: The scholarship is open for PhD program
+- Course Level: The grant is open for PhD program

-- Study Subject: The scholarship is open for Flux expulsion in shallow water MHD – Mathematics, PhD
+- Study Subject: The grant is open for Flux expulsion in shallow water MHD – Mathematics, PhD

 - Nationality: UK/EU and International students

 - The award can be taken in the UK